derf/vrr-fakedisplay/README.md

 finalrewind.org](https://vrrf.finalrewind.org/).
 You can also host your own instance via carton/cpanminus or Docker, see the Setup notes below.

+**Legacy Warning**.
+As of 2017, vrr-infoscreen is not under active development anymore.
+Maintenance and bugfixes may not occur in a timely manner.

 ## Dependencies

  * perl ≥ 5.20